ivan-usov-org/bec/docs/source/developer/scans/tutorials/tutorial_fly_scan_cont_line.md

-# Tutorial - Continuous Line / Fly Scan
+# Continuous Line / Fly Scan
 In this tutorial, we will show you how to write a continuous line fly scan using a BEC server plugin.
 This tutorial assumes that you have already set up the BEC server and that you have a basic understanding of the scan structure in the BEC server.
 If not, please refer to the [scan documentation](#developer.scans).

 ## Desired Outcome